kube-queue/kube-queue/README.md

 job1-worker-0   1/1     Running   0          8s
 job1-worker-1   1/1     Running   0          8s
 ```
-5.2 When the state of job1 is Succeeded.
+5.2 When the state of job1 is `Succeeded`.
 Job2 will continue to run.
 ```shell
 $ kubectl get tfjob
 NAME   STATE       AGE